Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What are the signs and symptoms of a pilonidal cyst?

-- A small hole or dimple in the skin on your lower back, usually right above the buttocks
+- A small hole or dimple in the center of your lower back, usually right above the buttocks

 - You have a fever.

 - Your cyst has pus draining from it.

 - You have questions or concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.